mpromonet/live555helper/README.md

 # live555helper
 Helper for live555

-The aim of this project is to simplify usage of live555, that is powerful but need to implement lots of logic.
+The aim of this project is to simplify usage of [live555 Streaming Media](http://www.live555.com/liveMedia/), that is powerful but need to implement lots of logic.

 For instance a dummy RTSP client could be implement with :